-For some people the depression came first and people turn to drink for a temporary release but as drinking becomes regular the alcohol lowers the levels of serotonin in your brain – a chemical that helps to regulate your mood.
+For some people, depression came first and people turn to drinking for a temporary release but as drinking becomes regular the alcohol lowers the levels of serotonin in your brain – a chemical that helps to regulate your mood.

 Using alcohol to relieve depression actually starts a vicious circle and heavy drinking when you don’t already suffer from depression can cause it.

-Alcohol is a toxin and as such, when you drink alcohol your body puts all its efforts in to expelling it.
+Alcohol and Diabetes: Alcohol is a toxin and as such, when you drink alcohol your body puts all its efforts into expelling it.
 By doing so, this means that other processes are interrupted and it affects the production of insulin which controls blood sugar levels.
 By drinking alcohol to excess, you are not only reducing the effectiveness of your insulin production but also increasing your sugar intake and this can lead to diabetes.

 Alcohol contains a lot of calories and sugar and is a particularly potent source of “bad cholesterol” in your blood.
 This, combined with the tendency to gain weight if you drink heavily, can cause high blood pressure, meaning that your heart needs to work harder to pump the blood around your body.
 This puts a strain on your heart and increases your risk of stroke or heart attack.